Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Approach

 {\bf Curriculum Learning (CL)}.
 As shown in Algorithm~\ref{algorithm}, in our CL, data samples are organized based on their difficulty.
 The difficulty level of the cropped region can be managed by defining the lower and upper scopes for the area ratio of the crop.
 This enables the assurance that specific crops of the image (small details or broader context) are included in the cropped region.
 For the difficulty adjustment, the rate at which more difficult examples are introduced and the criteria used to define difficulty are adjusted dynamically as predetermined using the following schedulers.

 {\bf \textit{Step}}.
-Step scheduler reduces the minimal scale by a factor for every fixed or specified number of iterations. \\ {\bf \textit{Linear}}.
+Step scheduler reduces the minimal scale by a factor for every fixed or specified number of iterations, as shown in Figure~\ref{milestone_ill} right. \\ {\bf \textit{Linear}}.
 Linear scheduler starts with a high initial value and decreases it linearly by a factor $\gamma$ to a minimum value over the whole training. \\ {\bf \textit{Cosine}}.
-Cosine scheduler modulates the distribution according to the cosine function of current iteration number, yielding a smoother and more gradual adjustment compared to step-based methods. \\ As shown in Figure~\ref{milestone_ill}, the factor distribution manages the difficulty level of crops with a milestone.
+Cosine scheduler modulates the distribution according to the cosine function of the current iteration number, yielding a smoother and more gradual adjustment compared to step-based methods. \\ As shown in Figure~\ref{milestone_ill}, the factor distribution manages the difficulty level of crops with adjustable $\alpha_{u}$ and $\alpha_{l}$ for CTL and milestone for CL.

-{\bf Data Synthesis by Recovering.} After receiving the transformed input ${\bm x}_\mathcal{T}$, we update it by aligning between the final classification label and intermediate Batch Normalization (BN) statistics from the original data.
+{\bf Data Synthesis by Recovering and Relabeling.} After receiving the transformed input ${\bm x}_\mathcal{T}$, we update it by aligning between the final classification label and intermediate Batch Normalization (BN) statistics, i.e., mean and variance from the original data.
 This stage forces the synthesized images to capture a shape of the original image distribution.
 The learning goal for this stage can be formulated as follows:

-where $\mathcal{R}_{\text {reg}}$ is the regularization term used in~\cite{yin2023squeeze}, its detailed formulation using channel-wise mean and variance matching is provided in Appendix~\ref{appx:foru}. $\phi_{\boldsymbol{\theta}}$ is the pretrained squeezing model and will be frozen in this stage.
+where $\phi_{\boldsymbol{\theta}}$ is the pre-trained squeezing model and will be frozen in this stage.
+During synthesis, only the input crop area will be updated by the gradient from the objective.
 The entire training procedure is illustrated in Figure~\ref{fig:DD_CDA}.
-After synthesizing the data, soft label~\citep{shen2022fast} is generated for post-training.
+After synthesizing the data, we follow the relabeling process in SRe$^2$L to generate soft labels using FKD~\citep{shen2022fast} with the integration of the small batch size setting for post-training. $\mathcal{R}_{\text {reg}}$ is the regularization term used in~\cite{yin2023squeeze}, its detailed formulation using channel-wise mean and variance matching is: